-Performance Standard Unobstructed Drive- Through Access Code Requirement Drive-through lanes shall not obstruct the circulation routes necessary for ingress or egress from the property, parking areas (including back- out of parking spaces), and pedestrian walkways.
-Project Complies?
+Performance Standard Unobstructed Drive- Through Access Octa Requirement Drive-through lanes shall not obstruct the circulation routes necessary for ingress or egress from the property, parking areas (including backout of parking spaces), and pedestrian walkways.
 No, Deviation requested.
-Proposed drive-through lanes do not obstruct the circulation routes necessary to enter and exit the property, except for 3 parking stalls located at the drive-through exit.
-However, staff encourages the use of these stalls as employee parking spaces to avoid impacts on customer circulation and to alleviate parking demand in more desired parking lot areas for customers.
+Proposed drive-through lanes do not obstruct the circulation routes necessary to enter and exit the property, except for 3 parking stalls located at the drive through exit.
+However, staff has conditioned the use of these stalls as employee parking spaces to avoid impacts on customer circulation and to alleviate parking demand in more desired parking lot areas for customers.
 Drive-Through Lane Width Each drive-through lane shall be striped, marked or otherwise distinctly delineated, and shall be a minimum of eleven (11) feet wide.
 No, Deviation requested.
 The single drive-through lane at the entrance measures 11 feet wide.
 However, when it splits into two lanes the lane width decreases to 10 feet.
 The decreased width is justified, as Public Works does not see functional or operational issues with the request.
-The main purpose of the request is to adhere to the 20' building setback and minimum landscape distance for planting in other areas.
 Required Drive-Through Length On-site entrances to drive- through lanes shall be set back a minimum of twenty-five (25) feet from drive approaches from public or private streets or alleys.
 Yes.
 The entrance to the drive-through lanes from the public driveway is 145 feet, as illustrated on the site plan.
 Setback for Drive- Through Entrance Each drive-through lane shall be a minimum of one hundred sixty (160) feet in length, unless modified by the zoning administrator.
 The length of the drive-through lane shall be measured from its entrance point to the pick-up window.
 Yes.
 The drive-through lane from the entrance to the drive-through window is shown on the site plan at 287 feet, exceeding the minimum requirement.
 Stacking Area Distance from Outdoor Seating and Play Areas Vehicle stacking areas of drive-through lanes shall be a minimum distance of ten (10) feet from outdoor seating and play areas.
 Yes.
 The site plan indicates the drive-through is located 10.7 feet from the patio and therefore exceeds the minimum requirement.
 Emission Control Plan Application for a minor conditional use permit shall include an operation statement indicating the physical improvements and operational measures proposed to minimize idling vehicle emissions.
 Yes.
 Raising Cane's relies on a number of strategies to move customers through the drive-through quickly as well as minimize idling vehicle emissions.
 This includes, but is not limited to, a focused menu, tablet and mobile ordering, and pick-up and pay windows.
-Development Standards for Nearby Residential Zones Establishments within two hundred (200) feet of residentially-zoned property shall also be subject to the development standards contained in section 13-49 , Development standards for establishments within two hundred feet of residentially- zoned property.
-See discussion "Development Standards for Nearby Residential Zones" on the next page.
+Development Standards for Nearby Residential Zones Establishments within two hundred (200) feet of residentially-zoned property shall also be subject to the development standards contained in section 13-49, Development standards for establishments within two hundred feet of residentially-zoned property.
+See discussion "Development Standards for Nearby Residential Zones" on the next page feet and therefore the MCUP is specifically required for the proposed width reduction of one-foot for each drive-through lane.

-The single-lane drive-through width measures 11 feet and narrows to two 10-foot-wide lanes.
-Pursuant to CMMC Section 13-50(b), the minimum drive-through lane width is 11 feet and therefore the MCUP is specifically required for the proposed drive-through lane reduction to 10 feet.
 In addition, three parking spaces are proposed adjacent to the drive-through lane which would be used by employees who arrive early and thereby alleviate any potential for customer drive-through/parking back-up interference.
 Pursuant to CMMC Section 13-50(a), drive-through lanes shall not interfere with parking areas (including back-out of parking spaces), unless approved by an MCUP.
 The City's Transportation Division has reviewed the proposed drive-through operations and parking lot circulation, including proposed deviations in standards, and believes that the project will operate adequately as designed.